 “That was on 3 May 1940.
-I remember it as if it was yesterday.9 It stays there.
-Certain names and certain dates don’t go and it was the narodowe święta polskie (a Polish national holiday, celebrating the declaration of the Polish constitution on 3 May 1791).”
+I remember it as if it was yesterday.10 It stays there.
+Certain names and certain dates don’t go, and it was the narodowe święta polskie [a Polish national holiday, celebrating the declaration of the Polish constitution on 3 May 1791].”

-Joanna recalled her great-uncle Wojciech Dybczak dying that August after a similar but shorter illness.10 She blames her age for not remembering more.
+Joanna recalled her great-uncle Wojciech Dybczak dying that August after a similar but shorter illness.11 She blames her age for not remembering more.

 “The Russians used to say, ‘In our country we have summer, summer all the time.’”

 “Being 12 or 13, you look differently on a situation.
-Grown-ups had to worry about providing food and where do you get it from if there is nothing?”
+Grown-ups had to worry about providing food, but where do you get it from if there is nothing?”

 Her parents managed to buy a goat from the Russian tubylczy to provide Jan, then five, with milk.

 Suddenly Franciszek and Bronek returned, released as part of Stalin’s ‘amnesty’ after the signing of the Sikorski-Maisky agreement on 30 July 1941.
 (For more details, see military timeline on this page.)
-The surviving family were directed to travel south to one of two enlistment stations.
+The surviving Adamek family, with Franciszka Dybczak and other Poles, followed directions to travel south to one of two enlistment stations.

-Joanna cannot remember leaving Szenczuga—NKVD documentation gives a release date of 2 September 1941—but knows that they got to a place she remembers as Jakubak.11
+Joanna cannot remember leaving Szenczuga—NKVD documentation gives a release date of 2 September 1941—but knows that they got to a place she remembers as Jakubak.12

-There, Uzbekistani locals grew cotton and lived in what they called kibitki, round tent-huts made of clay with no windows, thatched rooves and round holes in the middle of those rooves for air.
-The Polish army allocated one for the Adameks, empty because the previous occupants had died.
+There, Uzbekistani locals grew cotton and lived in what they called kibitki, round tent-huts made of clay with no windows, and thatched rooves with round holes in the middle for air.
+The Polish army allocated the Adameks to one empty because the previous occupants had died.

 Heat made sleeping outside more bearable.
 Joanna remembers the scurrying tarantulas and the first time she came across hefty snakes slithering through the cotton fields.

 To survive, they bought food from the Uzbeks or exchanged “things” for milk.
-By then, they did not have much left to barter with but used some of the warmer clothing they did not immediately need.
+By then, they did not have much left to barter with besides some of the warmer clothing they did not immediately need.
 They lived from day to day.
-For the first time Joanna ate yoghurt made from horse’s milk and the local round unleavened breads.
+Joanna ate yoghurt made from horse’s milk, and the local round unleavened breads.
 There were no shops.